-There are two potentially complementary interpretations for the stronger impacts among poorer workers.
+15. We do not find differential treatment effects among workers who report having loans that they are worried about, though the results are imprecisely There are two potentially complementary interpretations for the stronger effects among poorer workers.
 First, these workers may have greater financial strain to start with, thus increasing the scope for our treatment to reduce strain.
-Alternatively, it is possible that both poorer and richer workers feel mentally burdened by financial strain-since in absolute terms all of them are poor-but the intervention is more meaningful for workers with fewer assets and liquidity since it is larger compared to their wealth.
+Alternatively, it is possible that both poorer and richer workers feel mentally burdened by financial strain-because in absolute terms all of them are poor-but the intervention is more meaningful for workers with fewer assets and liquidity since it is larger compared with their wealth.
 The fact that both richer and poorer workers report high and similar levels of baseline worries and have similar magnitudes of outstanding loans is consistent with this second interpretation (see Table I).

 In Figure IV, we plot daily treatment effects of the cash infusion.
 Recall that treated workers receive their interim payments in the evening before going home for work on day 8 or 9.
-We stack these observations so that day 1 corresponds to the first day post-interim payment for workers and compare output differences to the baseline period.
-Among poorer workers, treatment effects materialize immediately, the day after receiving the cash infusion: when workers return to work the following day, their output increases by 0.22 SD, matching the sharp overnight expenditure increase on loans and household necessities seen in Table II.
+We stack these observations so that day 1 corresponds to the first day postinterim payment for workers and compare output differences to the baseline period.16 Among poorer workers, treatment effects materialize immediately, the day after receiving the cash infusion: when workers return to work the following day, their output increases by 0.22 std. dev., matching the sharp overnight expenditure increase on loans and household necessities seen in Table II.
 These effects persist and even slightly increase for the remaining days of the contract period.